cj-mclaughlin/Darkflow_Setup/README.md

 ## Install Scripts for Remote Servers (Ubuntu)
 This repo was made for setting up darkflow on AWS ubuntu servers.
 I use AWS S3 to fetch CUDA/cuDNN deps, so make sure you have AWS-CLI installed.
-If you edit any of these scripts on windows, make sure to change your line endings to LF (as opposed to CRLF), or run the scripts through `dos2unix <script-name>` first.
 ```
 pip3 install awscli --upgrade --user
 ```